-The trips tO WINDSOR, ONE OF BRITAIN'S MOST POPULAR DESTINATIONS, will depart THREE TIMES A DAY from London victoria on Tuesdays between 1 June and 14 September.
+The trips tO WINDSOR, ONE OF BRITAIN'S MOST POPULAR DESTINATIONS, will depart TWICE A DAY from London victoria on Tuesdays between 10 May and 23 AUGUST 2022.

 Starting out from London Victoria we pass many of London famous landmarks including Chelsea Bridge, The Royal Hospital and Battersea Power Station.
 As we head towards the leafy suburbs, crossing the Thames at least once, we pass reservoirs and lakes to reach Windsor & Eton Riverside Station, designed by William Tite for the London & South Western Railway (LSWR) as a royal station.

 Depart London Victoria

 Return journeys from Windsor at 1045 and 1415 are now bookable.

 You can book online by clicking 'book' above or by clicking on the links below.